 - Establish a budget – Having a budget in place before you begin analysing risks will make it easier to estimate the financial consequences of each risk and determine the impact on your event.

-- Consider multiple scenarios – Consider different scenarios and how they might impact your event financially.
+- Consider multiple scenarios – Consider how they might impact your event financially.
 For example, if a natural disaster occurs, what would be the cost if attendance drops?

 - Use data to inform your analysis – Use data to inform your analysis and make more accurate estimates of the financial consequences of each risk.
 This might include market data, past event data, or industry trends.